 Based in the middle of nowhere in Wales, Kerry Walker is an award-winning British travel writer, author, photographer and translator, and a lover of mountains, cold places and true wilderness.

-Kerry Christiani is an award-winning British travel writer, author, photographer and translator.
-Itchy footed from the moment she could stand, her insatiable wanderlust has taken her to all seven continents – from the frozen wilderness of Antarctica to the Australian Outback – and shows no sign of waning.
-Over the years she has hitchhiked with Thai royalty, sledged with Tibetan monks, picked grapes in Bordeaux, competed in a Finnish hay-making contest and served beer at Oktoberfest – all in the name of a story.
+Kerry’s travels have taken her to all seven continents – from the frozen wilderness of Antarctica and the Arctic to the Australian Outback.
+Over the years she has hitchhiked with Thai royalty, sledged with Tibetan monks, served beer at Oktoberfest and swum with whale sharks – all in the name of a story.

-Often travelling with her camera in hand, Kerry’s photography endeavours to capture subtle nuances in light, textural detail and unusual angles, with the aim of distilling the personality of a place.
+Often travelling with her camera in hand, Kerry’s photography endeavours to capture subtle nuances in light, textural detail and unusual angles, with the aim of capturing the personality and feeling of a place.